 - Step 1: Initial Inspection upon Pick-Up or Drop-Off

 During our initial inspection we will determine as much as we possibly can about the type of rug and inherent characteristics and conditions that may affect cleaning.
 A company representative will come to your home to transport your rugs or you may drop off small “Will Call” rugs at our facility.
 We carefully tag the rug at this time to avoid any mix-up while the rug is in Janssen’s possession.

 - Step 2: Pre-Inspection and Photo Documentation

-Every rug is thoroughly pre-inspected and photo documented front, back and sides to determine and identify if there are pre-existing conditions, which could potentially affect the cleaning process.
+Every rug is thoroughly pre-inspected and photo documented to determine and identify if there are pre-existing conditions, which could potentially affect the cleaning process.
 We will carefully document these conditions to help determine the best method of safely yet effectively cleaning your rug.
 You will be contacted by our rug cleaning expert prior to cleaning to discuss your rug’s condition.
 Once we get your authorization to proceed, we guarantee to give you expertise and workmanship consistent with industry standards of care combined with results that may be limited by the conditions and cleaning situation we encounter.

 - Step 3: Pre-vacuuming

 Your rug is carefully pre-vacuumed with a Carpet and Rug Institute (CRI)-approved commercial vacuum to remove surface hair, dander, lint and other insoluble dry soil.

 - Step 1: Initial Inspection upon Pick-Up or Drop-Off